Xavier University of Louisiana

 Hello Xavierites, future Xavierites, and all those who find the community here.
 Thank you for your interest in our renowned Pre-College Summer Programs.
 We are so proud to uphold a nearly 50-year legacy of providing summer opportunities for academic enrichment, mentorship, career exploration, and lifelong friendships.

-We are excited to be able to offer you our excellent online programs again for 2021, including a new program this year!
+We are excited to be able to offer you our excellent programs with both in-person and remote options for 2021, including a new program this year!
 All the details are further down this page.
 Each year we host a variety of summer opportunities for middle school and high school students to enrich their academic and social development.
 Students from around the country and around the world pursue their passions in a rigorous academic setting while connecting with peers, mentors, and instructors.
 With exciting programs in math, science, and humanities, we offer the unique opportunity to explore an area of interest on a deeper level through in-class discussions, hands-on projects, and cultural explorations.
 As part of the learning experience at Xavier, you will enhance your high school career and get a jump start on your college life.

 Join us in summer 2021 and discover what it means to be a Xavierite.